 Note that most of these aerial activities are highly dependent on weather conditions and could be cancelled if the fierce Mistral wind that so often sweeps through the region is blowing.
 So they're unsuitable for anyone travelling on a tight schedule.

 Where: The Pont du Gard is about 26 km / 16 miles west of Avignon and about 30 km / 18.5 miles north-east of Nîmes.
 The nearest village is Vers Pont du Gard.
 Site du Pont du Gard - La Bégude, 400 route du Pont du Gard, 30210 Vers Pont du Gard.
 Tel: (+33) 4 66 37 50 99.
 Website for the Pont du Gard.

 The Pont du Gard remains open all year round, though the restaurant and some indoor areas close for part of the winter.
 You can stay there after dark (exact closing times vary depending on the season), when the bridge is illuminated in summer.
 The indoor areas such as the museum close in the early evening, so you should visit these first if you arrive late in the day.

 The Pont du Gard is set up for disabled visitors, with reserved parking spaces and wide, well-made paths through most of the site.
 You wouldn't be able to access the upper levels of the bridge with a push- or wheel-chair, and there are a few steps in some parts of the Memories of the Garrigue park.

-Where to eat and drink: On the right bank of the river is the main restaurant, Les Terrasses, a 19th century former inn which serves à la carte and set meals on a lovely outdoor terrace.
+Where to eat and drink: On the right bank of the river is the main restaurant, Les Terrasses, an 18th century former inn which serves à la carte and set meals on a lovely outdoor terrace.